Manual Materials Handling

 Sophie Dennis, the Assistant Deputy Minister from the Ontario Ministry of Labour and Richard Wells, the Director of CRE-MSD, opened the Forum.
 They focused on the personal and financial burden of MSDs and the importance of finding an effective strategy to reduce these injuries and disabilities.

 The morning had presentations from other jurisdictions and health and safety systems.
 Invited speakers from British Columbia, the United States, Australia and the United Kingdom related their experiences with creating and implementing policies and procedures on Manual Materials Handling.
 All the speakers touched on the Discussion Forum themes: jurisdictional approaches (e.g. legislation, codes of practice or guidelines); MMH risk assessment; resources for workplace parties/stakeholders/inspectors (such as training, tools, guidance, case studies, information, consultation, website content); strategies that are sector specific or for small businesses; communication strategies; and evaluation.
-The speakers’ presentations have been posted on the CRE-MSD website.
+The speakers’ presentations are posted below:

 John Vander Doelen from the Ministry of Labour got the afternoon going by stressing the importance of using the knowledge gained from the morning’s cross-jurisdictional review, to create a made-in-Ontario strategy.
 The participants then engaged in small-group discussions.
 Ten groups discussed two questions in relation to the six Forum themes.
 The questions were:

 - What would success in Ontario look like?

 - How can we adapt what we heard this morning to achieve that success in Ontario?